ozdemirburak/laravel-9-simple-cms/README.md

 <a name="step5"></a>
 ### Step 5: Migrate and Seed

 To migrate the database tables, run `php artisan migrate` and to seed the database with some data, run `php artisan db:seed`.

 -----
 <a name="step6"></a>
 ### Step 6: Serve

-To serve the application, you can use `php -S localhost:8000 -t public`, then open <a href="http://localhost:8000">http://localhost:8000</a> from your browser.
+To serve the application, you can use `php artisan serve`, then open <a href="http://localhost:8000">http://localhost:8000</a> from your browser.
 To access the admin panel, hit the link <a href="http://localhost:8000/admin">http://localhost:8000/admin</a> from your browser.
 The application comes with default user with email address `admin@admin.com` and `123456`.

 -----
 <a name="item5"></a>